 How many spots per event are available?

-Only 24 spots per event are available.
 Don’t delay and book now!

 What's your cancellation policy?